-- The ATO does not have the necessary capability and expertise in overseas aid and development; - The ACNC is better placed to independently and impartially assess compliance with OAGDS, whereas the ATO is not independent and impartial due to its role as a revenue collecting body; - The ATO does not have the same range of regulatory tools available to the ACNC as the charity regulator to regulate charities undertaking this type of work overseas (ranging from education to enforcement activities); - It makes sense for the ACNC to assess whether an entity qualifies under the OAGDS as this aligns with current practice for other DGR categories, with the ACNC currently determining whether an entity qualifies for the charitable subtype of a PBI or Health Promotion Charity, and the ATO endorses these entities as DGRs based on this ACNC determination; - The ACNC already works closely with DFAT in regulating all charities that work overseas, and assisting DFAT in implementing Australia's international obligations in relation to terrorism and money-laundering by administering the ACNC Governance standards; and - In due course, the ACNC will administer the external conduct standards for all charities operating overseas, and these standards will likely cover matters currently dealt with under the OAGDS (relating to terrorism and antimoney laundering,) - it therefore makes sense for the ACNC to have responsibility for these matters rather than both the ATO and ACNC regulating the same subject matter.
+- the ACNC is better placed to independently and impartially assess compliance with OAGDS, whereas the ATO is not independent and impartial in this respect due to its role as a revenue collecting body; - it is appropriate for the ACNC to assess whether an entity qualifies under the OAGDS as this aligns with current practice for other DGR categories, with the ACNC currently determining whether an entity qualifies for the charitable subtype of a PBI or HPC, and the ATO endorses these entities as DGRs based on this ACNC determination4; - the ACNC already works closely with DFAT in regulating all charities that work overseas, and assisting DFAT in implementing Australia's international obligations in relation to terrorism and money-laundering by administering the ACNC Governance Standards; - in due course, the ACNC will administer the external conduct standards for all charities operating overseas, and these standards will likely cover matters currently dealt with under the OAGDS (relating to terrorism and money laundering,) it is therefore appropriate for the ACNC to have responsibility for these matters rather than both the ATO and ACNC regulating the same subject matter; and - the ATO does not have the same range of regulatory tools available to the ACNC as the charity regulator to regulate charities undertaking this type of work overseas (ranging from education to enforcement activities).

 In making this recommendation, we note that DFAT currently has the relevant capacity, capability and expertise in assessing overseas aid and development work under the OAGDS.
 Given this, in transferring the administration of the OAGDS to the ACNC, it will be vitally important to ensure that the ACNC is provided with sufficient support and resources to take on this responsibility.
-This may involve moving the relevant OAGDS unit from DFAT to the ACNC, or developing mechanisms for close internal collaboration and support between DFAT and the ACNC.
-Input from DFAT could be obtained internally by the ACNC when assessing an application for registration under the OAGDS, but this should not slow down the registration process for applicant charities.
+This may involve moving the relevant OAGDS unit from DFAT to the ACNC, developing mechanisms for close internal collaboration and support between DFAT and the ACNC, or